 What it does

-onX Offroad is a comprehensive navigation and mapping tool designed for off-road enthusiasts.
-The app provides detailed maps with thousands of trails for 4x4s, ATVs, and other off-road vehicles.
-Its core features include offline map capabilities, GPS tracking, and detailed information on public and private land boundaries, helping users plan trips and navigate safely in remote areas.
+onX Offroad is a comprehensive navigation tool designed for off-road enthusiasts.
+The app provides detailed trail maps for activities like 4x4, dirt biking, snowmobiling, and overlanding.
+Its core features include GPS tracking, offline map downloads, waypoint creation, and route building.
+It also offers detailed information on trail conditions, difficulty, and points of interest to help users plan and execute their adventures safely.

 Where it shines